inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 They run into the millions.
 Stupidity, like virtue, is its own reward.
 Corresponnce Corollary:
-	An experiment may be consired a success if no more than half your data must be discard to obtain corresponnce with your theory.
+	An experiment may be consired a success if no more than h your data must be discard to obtain corresponnce with your theory.
 The meek don't want it.
-Never try to explain computers to a layman.
+Never try to explain comters to a layman.
 It's easier to explain sex to a virgin.
 	-- Robert Heinlein

-(Note, however, that virgins tend to know a lot about computers.)
+(Note, however, that virgins tend to know a lot about comters.)
 Try not.
 Do.
 Or do not.